Courting Hispanic vote, Youngkin ditches illegal immigration, MS-13 talk on campaign trail

 To do that, Mr. Youngkin has turned to a staple issue: education.

-He has tried to tap concerns over what is taught in schools and parental involvement in schools that have become hot-button issues amid the coronavirus pandemic.
+He has tried to tap concerns about what schools are teaching and parental involvement.
+These have become hot-button issues during the COVID-19 pandemic.

-Mr. McAuliffe also gave his opponent a gift in the final debate: “I don’t think parents should be telling schools what they should teach,” he said.
+Mr. McAuliffe gave his opponent a gift in the final debate.
+“I don’t think parents should be telling schools what they should teach,” he said.

 Democrats, meanwhile, have tried to nationalize the governor’s race by making it another referendum on Mr. Trump.

-On immigration, they’ve argued a Republican in the governor’s mansion would push Trump-style enforcement policies against illegal immigrants.
+On immigration, they say a Republican in the governor’s mansion would push Trump-style enforcement policies against illegal immigrants.

-But Mr. Youngkin’s lack of direct campaigning with Mr. Trump is denting the comparisons, so Democrats tried another tactic — driving a wedge between the president’s supporters and the GOP candidate.
-The Democratic National Committee recently flew a plane near Mr. Trump’s Florida resort Mar-a-Lago, carrying a banner that read, “Why won’t Youngkin let Trump campaign in VA?”
+Mr. Youngkin’s lack of direct campaigning with Mr. Trump is denting the comparisons, so Democrats have tried another tactic: driving a wedge between the former president’s supporters and the Republican candidate.
+The Democratic National Committee recently flew a plane near Mr. Trump’s Mar-a-Lago resort in Florida with a banner that read, “Why won’t Youngkin let Trump campaign in VA?”

-Former Sen. Georgie Allen, a Virginia Republican, said the focus on Mr. Trump has fallen flat.
+Former Sen. George Allen, Virginia Republican, said the focus on Mr. Trump has fallen flat.

 “Glenn is nothing like Trump in his personality and manner, but on the issues, sure,” he said.
-“It is not unique for Republicans to be for lower taxes, energy independence, regulatory reform, reasonable regulations, and high accountability in schools.”
+“It is not unique for Republicans to be for lower taxes, energy independence, regulatory reform, reasonable regulations and high accountability in schools.”

-As for issues related to crime and immigration, Mr. Allen said voters are now directing those concerns at the state’s parole board and the “defund the police” movement.
+As for issues related to crime and immigration, Mr. Allen said voters are directing concerns at the state’s parole board and the “defund the police” movement.

-“They are different times and different issues and there are different people running,” Mr. Allen said.
+“They are different times and different issues, and there are different people running,” Mr. Allen said.

 Sign up for Daily Newsletters